farmersrice/saltzero/README.md

 		[57., 58., 59., 66., 67., 68., 75., 76., 77.],
 		[60., 61., 62., 69., 70., 71., 78., 79., 80.]

+## Compatibility notes

+If you use an operating system other than Windows, you will have to change a few strings in `whole_pipeline.cpp` to make the appropriate `system` calls.
+If you use a system that does not use little-endian or is not 64 bit, you may have to play around with `NetworkWrapper.cpp` and `network_wrapper.py` (but it also might work out of the box; this is untested).

 # Differences